ga-wdi-boston/js-functions-ins-and-outs/README.md

 By the end of this lesson, students should be able to:

 - Create and invoke functions that take an arbitrary number of arguments
-- Create and invoke functions that take object as arguments
+- Create and invoke functions that take objects as arguments
+- Create and invoke functions that return objects
 - Create and invoke functions that take functions as arguments
-- Create and invoke functions that return objects
+- Create and invoke functions that return functions

 ## "Ins & Outs"